cschuijt/advent_leaderboard/README.md

 The whole thing is a short and sweet Rails 7 app.
 A dev container file is included in the repo, so after filling out the environment variables, getting started is easy.

-The `main` branch automatically deploys to production.
-For pull requests that are not production ready, please target `development` instead.
+Feel free to target the `main` branch with your pull requests.
+A separate `deploy` branch automatically deploys the app to production.